-Insurance companies subscribe to the Medical Information Bureau (MIB) which shares information about prior life insurance approvals and denials on their life insurance applications.
-MIB reports protect the life insurance companies from applicants who lie about their current medical condition.
+Insurance companies subscribe to the Medical Information Bureau (MIB), which shares information about prior life insurance approvals and denials on their life insurance applications.
+MIB reports protecting the life insurance companies from applicants who lie about their current medical conditions.

-Previous declines on MIB report will be a problem to those who applied for life insurance in the past for a medical reason that may no longer exist.
-However, just because you have been denied in the past, doesn’t mean other life insurance companies can never approve you for life insurance.
+Previous declines in MIB reports will be a problem for those who applied for life insurance in the past for a medical reason that may no longer exist.
+However, just because you have been denied in the past doesn’t mean other life insurance companies can never approve you for life insurance.

 WHAT TO DO AFTER YOU HAVE BEEN DECLINED FOR LIFE INSURANCE